MrJSwotinsky/AP_Computer_Science_Principles/Unit_5_Groups_Lists_and_Loops/Projects/Mock_Create_Performance_Task.md

 ## Requirements:

-* Your interactive image must represent you.
+* Your Create Performance Task must represent you.
 It is up to you to determine how your program represents you.
 Be Creative!

 * Your must include **all** of the following code structures:
     * Input (e.g. the user clicks the mouses, releases the mouse, or presses a key)